vignettist/vignettist.github.io/_posts/2017-06-05-conversation-in-action.md

 ![](/uploads/2017/06/05/Screen%20Shot%202017-06-01%20at%204.57.27%20PM-1.png)

-*At the conclusion of a conversation, Vignette prompts the user to transition to the composition mode.*
+*At the conclusion of a conversation, Vignette prompts the user to transition to the composition mode.
+A bug/limitation is visible in its ability to form grammatically proper sentences.*

 To avoid the difficulty of starting writing from a completely blank slate, Vignette uses the conversation it has had with the user to form a skeleton of a story.